 There are several short walking paths.
 The best time to visit is in spring when the but if it is a glimpse of the Kanchenjunga you want, then its clear weather from mid October to November end.
 The area is surrounded with snow from December to March.
 Start the next day with a gorgeous sunrise on Kanchenjunga.
 The image of the first golden rays striking out from beyond the mountain is guaranteed to leave a lasting impression on your mind, and a smile on your face and a spring in your step on the way back home.

 Namchi - Namchi is the capital of the South Sikkim district in the Indian state of Sikkim is situated at an altitude of 1675 meters / 5500 feet.
 The appellation Namchi means Sky (Nam) High (Chi) in Bhutia.
 It has an average elevation of 1315 metres / 4314 feet.
-It is situated at a distance of 94 kilometers from the state capital Gangtok and nearly 95 kilometers from the town of Siliguri and is nearly three hours drive , the nearest railhead and airport.
+It is situated at a distance of 94 kilometres from the state capital Gangtok and nearly 95 kilometres from the town of Siliguri and is nearly three hours drive , the nearest railhead and airport.
 Namchi lies off the road between Melli and Jorethang.
 Namchi is well connected to other towns in Sikkim and West Bengal.
 Jeeps and buses regularly ply between Namchi to Gangtok, Pelling, Jorethang, Kalimpong and Siliguri.
 Namchi commands panoramic view of the snow capped mountains and vast stretches of valley.
 It is also headquarters of South district.
 The area is fast growing into a tourist destination with its enormous potential for all round tourist activities.

 Most of the people of Namchi are Hindus and Buddhists.
 Languages spoken are Nepali, English and Hindi.
 Namchi is fast becoming a major tourist spot and pilgrimage centre.
 The Namchi monastery, Ralong monastery and Tendong Hill are important Buddhist pilgrimage centres.
 A statue of the Buddhist Padmasambhava, also known as Guru Rinpoche, the patron saint of Sikkim, is on the Samdruptse hill or popularly known as the Wish Fulfilling well i.e. opposite Namchi.
 The statue of Guru Rinpoche, the patron saint of Sikkim.
 The statue in Namchi is the tallest statue of the saint in the world and is nearly 36 meters / 120 feet.

 Samdruptse - It is also said that the Samdruptse hill is actually a Dormant Volcano.
 Myths say that the buddhist monks have been going on top of the hill and offering prayers to the volcano to keep it calm.
-There is also a Rock Garden just few kilometers up from the town on the way to Samdruptse.
+There is also a Rock Garden just few kilometres up from the town on the way to Samdruptse.
 The Rock Garden displays a wide variety of Flora and is a local recreation and picnic spot.
 It offers a magnificent view of Mount Kanchandzonga.

 Recently inaugurated (November 2011) Siddhesvara Dhaam is a unique pilgrimage tourism venture of the Sikkim Government developed as “ Pilgrim cum Cultural Centre” having a 108 ft statue of Lord Shiva and replicas of four Dhaams of the country at one place at Solophok hilltop in Namchi.
 The four most revered Dhams of the Hindus Jagannath, Dwarika, Rameshawaram, Badrinath have been replicated in this fantastic complex to benefit the devotees and tourists.Breath taking surrounding of Solophok hill, befitting the mythological setting behind the es tablishment of the original Dhams.
 For the consecration of the Dham Shri Jagadguru Sankaryacharya Swami Swarupananda Saraswati did the “Pran Prastisha” of the Dham.
 There are replicas of the “Dwadash Jyotirlingas” (the twelve jyothirlinga) of Somnath, Mallikarjuna, Mahakaleswar, Omkareshwar, Kedarnath, Bhimashankar,Viswanath, Triambakeshwar, Vaidyanath, Nageswar, Rameshwar at Rameswaram and Grishneshwar surrounding the statue of Lord Shiva and the Char Dhams.
 There is a grand statue of Kirateshvar Mahadev and a temple of Shirdi Sai Baba too.
 One can have a breath taking view of the Mt Kanchenjunga, Statue of Guru Padmasambhava at Samdruptse, Darjeeling and other such locations from here.